 This Remuneration Report is based on the remuneration policies for the Executive Board and Supervisory Board.
-This section of the report (p.
-78 - p.
-95) is the Remuneration Report as referred to in the Dutch act implementing the Shareholder Rights Directive II (SRD II).
+This section of the report is the Remuneration Report as referred to in the Dutch act implementing the Shareholder Rights Directive II (SRD II).
 It will be presented to shareholders at the 2023 AGM for an advisory vote.
 An explanation of how the results of this vote are taken into account will be included in the 2023 Remuneration Report.

 This Remuneration Report includes an "at a glance" overview of the performance and remuneration outcomes for each Executive Board Member for 2022.
 Furthermore, this Remuneration Report provides greater transparency and more detail compared to previous years on the assessment against performance targets, including Environmental, Social and Governance (ESG) related targets.
-We refer in this report to the Gender Pay Gap information provided in the chapter 'How we are making the difference'.
 In this Remuneration Report, we also disclose our forward-looking performance target area weightings for Executive Board members for 2023.